codyaverett/resume/resume.md

 - Prioritized and worked through incident backlogs
 - Identified and connected callers to appropriate resources to drive effective issue resolution
 - Used incident management tools to accurately record reported problems and business impact
-- Languages and Frameworks: TO BE ADDED
+- Languages and Frameworks: Javascript, Powershell

 <!-- Detail checks: 1.
 No period for each bullet; 2.
 Past tense for previous work; 3.
 Present tense for current work; 4.
 Spell check passed; 5.
 Grammarly check passed; 6.
 Sync with Linkedin; 7.
 Check paper format -->